Workflow software engine for todays high performance processing demands.

 Our cDevWorkflow product, utilizes 2 high performance workflow software engines to power its core processing power to the max.
 While one workflow software engine performs the processing of workflow instances and the other engine performs all the graphical rendering required. cDevWorkflow’s team developed these workflow software engines driven by the need for processing power and creating that “Next Generation” high performance BPM solution.

 Today, the key to workflow software engines is performance, performance, performance.
-Without these powerful performance engines at their core the “Next Generation” BPM products will not be able to meet the business level processing requirements.
+Without these powerful performance engines at their core the “Next Generation” BPM workflow software products will not be able to meet the business level processing requirements.

-- pre-processing optimizations
+- workflow pre-processing optimizations

-- in memory caching
+- workflow in-memory caching

-- in memory compilation
+- workflow in-memory compilation

-- in memory evaluation
+- workflow in-memory evaluation

-- object caching
+- workflow object caching

-All software engines are limited by the hardware they are execute on.
+All software engines are limited by the hardware that they are executed on.
 We minimize the hardware ability to impact our workflow software engines performance by using distributed processing as the key for handling load balancing and fail-over.
 This distributed model uses SMART technology to determine how the load should be distributed and process handling by each server.

 Looking toward the future, we are developing ways of distributing the load as well as, distributing certain process steps to specific machines.
 Certain software operations such as Optical Character recognition (OCR), rendering a PDF document, high performance computations can take a toll on the workflow software server.
 In the very near future, cDevWorkflow will insure a level of performance or throughput by allocating these workflow processing needs, especially the requirements with high server utilization burdens, to a separate server for processing.

 Workflow Process Throttling